-When you try to print a document on your Windows 11 or 10 PC you may see printer error codes 0x0000007c or 0x000006e4.
-There are multiple reasons for this error, such as buggy updates, corrupted Printer Driver, and more.
-Also, if the Network Printer name or path is wrong, then an error will also occur.
-The glitch in the Printer Spooler service can also be the cause for the error, however, that can be fixed by restarting the service itself.
+When you try to print a document on your Windows 11 or 10 PC, you may see printer error codes 0x0000007c or 0x000006e4.
+There are multiple reasons for this error, such as buggy updates, corrupted Printer Drivers, etc. Also, if the Network Printer name or path is wrong, an error will occur.
+The glitch in the Printer Spooler service can also cause the error; however, that can be fixed by restarting the Service itself.
 So make sure the name/path is correct when you try to connect a Network Printer.

 If you are a Windows 11/10 user and unable to use the Printer, then do not worry.
 Here we will discuss how you can fix “Windows cannot connect to the printer, Error Code 0x0000007c or 0x000006e4” on your Windows 11 or Windows 10 PC.

 How to Fix Error 0x0000007c or 0x000006e4 in Windows 11/10

-Below mentioned solutions can be used to resolve the problems if you experiencing Windows cannot connect to the printer Error 0x0000007c or 0x000006e4.
+Below mentioned solutions can be used to resolve the problems if you are experiencing Windows cannot connect to the printer Error 0x0000007c or 0x000006e4.

 Method 1: Uninstall Buggy Updates

 A buggy update is one of the most common issues.
 So we have to uninstall them.
 Before doing anything, you need to stop automatic updates in Windows 11/10.
-It will prevent the reinstallation of the update that you are going to delete.
+It will prevent the reinstallation of the update that you will delete.
 Here’s how you can remove the updates in Windows 11,

 - Open the Settings app using Win + I key.

 - Head over to the path: Windows Update> Update History > Uninstall updates.

 - Righ-click on the patch and select uninstall.